Melaka Entry Requirements

 Currency

-Amounts exceeding USD 10,000 equivalent (or RM30,000) must be declared on Customs Form 22 (Borang Kastam 22).
+Amounts exceeding USD 10,000 (or equivalent) must be declared upon arrival and departure.

 Prohibited Items

-• Pornographic materials in any form
+• Pornographic materials - illegal in Malaysia

 Restricted Items

-• Plants and plant products - require phytosanitary certificate from Department of Agriculture
+• Plants and plant products - require phytosanitary certificate

 Health Requirements